E-commerce

 Why this changes everything

-A payment method may seem to “convert better” simply because it is chosen by users who are already very determined.
-Conversely, it may seem to “convert less” if you measure a post-click rate on the button, but with a high share of visitors who try an option without being certain they will complete.
-Before drawing any conclusion, you must therefore write down in black and white the formula being used.
+A payment method may seem to “convert better” simply because it is chosen by users who are already very decided.
+Conversely, it may seem to “convert less” if you measure a rate after clicking the button, but with a large share of visitors who test an option without being sure they will complete the purchase.
+Before drawing any conclusion, you therefore need to spell out the formula used.

 The right reflex